Books about Mental Illness & Mental Health

 Darling Rose Gold

-Don’t let the gorgeous cover fo this book fool you.
-Darling Rose Gold is. a dark and sinister look at a dysfunctional and abusive mother-daughter relationship.
+Don’t let the gorgeous cover of this book fool you.
+Darling Rose Gold is a dark and sinister look at a dysfunctional, abusive mother-daughter relationship.

-I couldn’t put it down, but it is a trigger for child abuse.
-I can’t give much about the story away without ruining it.
+I couldn’t put this book down and I can’t give much about the story away without ruining it.
 If you are a thriller lover, this one is for you.

 sharp objects 1